centau/vide/docs/tut/crash-course/14-concepts.md

 Reactive scopes do track sources and will rerun when those sources update.

-New reactive scopes cannot be created within a reactive scope, but stable scopes can.
+Reactive scopes cannot be created within a reactive scope, but stable scopes can.

 ## Scope Owners